NRI Income Tax & Compliance

 • Sales done after 23 July 2024: Without the benefits of indexation, STCG is taxed at a higher rate, i.e., 20%.

-STCG Adjustment Against Basic Exemption Limit in Section 111A
+Adjustment of STCG Against Basic Exemption Limit

 • You are an Indian resident who pays tax in India